 I read two of Paul Graham’s essay on the flight: A Student’s Guide to Startups and Before the Startup.
 I picked the two essays to read because I am interested in starting a start-up someday and I wanted to learn Paul Graham’s thoughts on starting startups early in one’s career.

-I also have tremendous respect for Paul Graham, for how he stood up against cancel culture, and for his impact on our society.
+I also have tremendous respect for Paul Graham, for his work on Y Combinator, and for his impact on our society.

 But why am I interested in starting a startup someday?
 To many of us, founding and running a successful startup seems prestigious, especially with all those buzzwords: innovation, disruption, building the future of X…